Ahacad/learning/README.md

 ## Readme first

-Gimp

-My languages: Chinese, English, Japanese.
+**Languages of this repo**(or my language): Chinese, English, Japanese, Germany.
 All the books have links to *douban*, an awesome website of book reviews, albeit held back for political reasons.

-Forms of information:
+**Ideal effect of this repo**: when I want to dive into a subject I can easily find high-quality information here.

+**Information on the Internet**: Some forms of information are:
   - book: the most persistent way of conveying knowledge
   - GitHub repo: this enables real time interaction with the author, relatively persistent
   - personal blogs: held by individuals, persistency typically not guaranteed